Saharalnoor/ysra_house_of_flower_MS/README.md

 - I would like to thank my Mentor Brian Macharia  guiding me through out the process of this project, for his never ending patience and support.
 - The Tutors who guided and helped me for all of my questions and for their patiences.

+### Disclaimer

+The content of this website, including the images used, are for educational purposes only.